 When your child has a high temperature, it can be worrying.
 Fevers are a common symptom of illness, especially in young children.
 In fact, they are part of the body’s natural response to an infection.
 What exactly is a fever and why does the body react this way?
-Esteemed paediatrician Dr Bushra Al-Rubeyi explains.
+Esteemed consultant paediatrician, Dr Bushra Al-Rubeyi, explains.

 What is a fever?

 A fever is where the individual’s body temperature rises in response to illness.
 Normal body temperature for children is generally between 36.5°C and 37.5°C (although this can vary depending on the child in question, their age, and the time of day).
 Fever is usually defined as being above 37.5°C.